 Keep reading to find some great resources for printing your own raffle tickets from Word templates.

 Word templates are wonderful things.
 Microsoft, and hundreds of other people, have created some great free templates for almost everything.
-With these free templates you can make beautiful flowcharts, professional resumes, and custom calendars in minutes.
+With these free templates you can make meeting agendas, beautiful flowcharts, professional resumes, and custom calendars in minutes.
 A custom calendar might be a good fundraiser, too!

 Before we get started, there are a few things that you should know about raffles.